Emerging market: Terminology

 The 10 Big Emerging Markets (BEM) economies are (alphabetically ordered): Argentina, Brazil, China, India, Indonesia, Mexico, Poland, South Africa, South Korea and Turkey.
 Egypt, Iran, Nigeria, Pakistan, Russia, Saudi Arabia, Taiwan, and Thailand are other major emerging markets.
+Analysis of the top ten wealthiest nations in 2025 indicates that several of these major emerging economies, particularly in the Middle East, continue to lead in terms of GDP per capita.

 Newly industrialized countries are emerging markets whose economies have not yet reached developed status but have, in a macroeconomic sense, outpaced their developing counterparts.

-Individual investors can invest in emerging markets by buying into emerging markets or global funds.
+Investing in emerging markets dates back to at least the mid-1800s, with the establishment of Foreign and Colonial Investment Trust which still trades on the London Stock Exchange under the symbol FCIT as of 2014.
+While European stocks dominated the globe when measured by market capitalization and the British Empire was the leading international superpower, FCIT invested heavily in North and South America which then largely qualified as emerging markets.
+English economist John Maynard Keynes also was a pioneer of emerging markets investing from the 1930s, while John Templeton in the 1950s and '60s was one of the earliest American investors to devote significant attention to emerging market stocks.
+Individual investors today can invest in emerging markets by buying into emerging markets or global funds.
 If they want to pick single stocks or make their own bets they can do it either through ADRs (American depositor Receipts – stocks of foreign companies that trade on US stock exchanges) or through exchange traded funds (exchange traded funds or ETFs hold basket of stocks).
 The exchange traded funds can be focused on a particular country (e.g., China, India) or region (e.g., Asia-Pacific, Latin America).

 Emerged market

 Also referred to as "emerged economy" or "emerged country".

 Emerging markets share the economic characteristics such as low income, high growth economies that use market liberalization as their main means of growth.
 Of course, emerging economies can develop out of such emerging status, entering the post-emerging stage.
 When emerging markets are promoted from their economic status, they are referred to as emerged markets.
 Countries like Israel, Poland, South Korea, Taiwan, the Czech Republic, and city-states such as Singapore have transitioned from emerging to "emerged".
 These emerged markets tend to be characterized by higher incomes and relatively stable political schemes, compared to those categorized as emerging markets.